 Amounts vary wildly and there are lots of variables.
 Caffeine can range from 30mg to 100mg, depending on the type of tea and how long it was infused.
 Caffeine in green tea is released to the body in a different way than coffee, so you won’t get a caffeine ‘hit’ or ‘jitters’ from tea.
 You can still get a little buzzed off tea if you drink a lot at once or brew it very strong.

 It’s said that much of the caffeine in green tea can be flushed out in the first infusion of the leaves, however this is debated.
 If you’re sensitive to caffeine in tea, try infusing the tea leaves in a pot of hot water but throw out this first pot of tea, then steep the leaves properly for the recommended time.
 Or just pick a lower caffeine tea, such as Houjicha.

 We normally ship within two to four days once we’ve received payment.

-Shipping charges start at $7.45 and vary depending on the amount of tea you order and where you’re located.
+Shipping charges start from approx $8.00 and up, and vary depending on the amount of tea you order and where you’re located.
 We ship via Australia Post and tracking numbers are provided.